This post may contain affiliate links. Please read our disclosure policy.

 – Denise

-Baked beans make a flavorful side dish.
-Serve them with a small pork tenderloin, a baked pork chop, BBQ ribs for one, or warm homemade French bread for a hearty meal.
+Baked beans make a good side dish alongside a small pork tenderloin, a baked pork chop, BBQ ribs for one, or warm homemade French bread.

 Ingredients